control-toolbox/CTDirect.jl/test/docs/AD_backend.md

 ```

 Takeaways:
+- `:enzyme` and `:zygote` currently fail (see notes below)
-- the `:optimized` backend (with reverse mode for Hessian) is much better than full forward mode.
+- the `:optimized` backend (with reverse mode for Hessian) is much faster than full forward mode, but does not scale greatly.
-- manual sparse pattern seems to give even better performance for larger problems.
 This is likely due to the increasing cost of computing the Hessian sparsity in terms of allocations and time.
-This observation is consistent with the comparison with Jump that seems to use a different, less sparse but faster method for the Hessian.
+- manual sparse pattern seems to give better performance for larger problems.
+See also the comparison with Jump that seems to use a different, less sparse but faster method for the Hessian.

 ![benchmark](AD_backend.png)